-Depending on how you plan to use your recorder, a different type of digital voice recorder might make sense for your dictation.
+Depending on how you plan to use your dictation recorder, different digital voice recorder models might make more sense for your dictation needs.
 If you plan to use your voice recorder for everyday personal use, then you want to look for a recorder for a “plug and play” digital voice recorder: a portable recorder that’s easy to use.

 However, if you plan to use your dictation recorder to dictate emails, reports – where you’ll need to create a polished recording, you’ll need to get a recorder that has an overwrite feature.
 That feature will enable you to edit your dictation.